WorldWideWebster/github.io/Projects/iot_temp_probe/design_considerations.md

 nav_order: 1
 ---
 ## Design Considerations
+### Foreward
+I've started this project, mainly as a way to utilize hardware I've had sitting around, but also to gain experience and learn about the whole product development process.
+Key ideas I want to come away from this product are: a better understanding of Wifi, circuit development, and powering electronics.
+I want this project to become a sort of stepping stone for future projects.
+Hopefully some of the modules I create and some of the things
+I learn are immediately transferable to the next project.

 Before I start writing the proof of concept software, it's a good idea to have a vague feeling of the direction I want the project to go.
 ### Project Goal and Scope
 To measure temperature, and send that data back to a server via MQTT over Wifi.